mjpitz/cognative/charts/cognative-bitnami/README.md

 ### Notes

-I'm seeing some odd invariants with the underlying clickhouse chart where the queries are rather inconsistent depending on which instance of clickhouse you hit...
-Need to look to see if I'm addressing the service properly (I suspect I am) but maybe I'm missing something...
+I'm seeing some odd invariants with the underlying clickhouse chart where the queries are rather inconsistent depending on which instance of clickhouse you hit.
+This is likely due to use of non-replicated tables.
+This will require some investigation into how the OpenTelemetry exporter performs the `CREATE TABLE` operation.